Apurba3036/Apurba3036/README.md

 Working on advanced AI systems, focusing on generative AI models, language understanding, and automation tools to drive intelligent solutions in real-world applications.

+### ⛓️ Intern – Blockchain Development
+**Simmec System Limited** | 📅 June 2023 – March 2024 | 📍 Uttara, Dhaka, Bangladesh

+Worked on blockchain-based solutions using Ethereum and smart contracts.
+Gained hands-on experience with Solidity, Web3.js, and tools like MetaMask, Truffle, and Ganache.
+Contributed to the development and testing of decentralized applications (dApps).

+### 🤖 Manager of Robotics Wing
+**IUBAT IT Society** | 📅 January 2022 – October 2024 | 📍 Uttara, Dhaka, Bangladesh

+Led a team in organizing tech-based events, coding contests, and workshops.
+Played a key role in building collaborations, mentoring junior members, and fostering a strong tech community.

 ---

 ## 🏆 Achievements & Competitions